alexhunsley/libre-method-json-place-notation/README.md

 This project produces place notation for bellringing methods in highly accessible JSON and CSV formats.

-It works by downloading and processing XML methods data from the [Tony Smith's website](http://www.methods.org.uk).
+It works by downloading and processing XML methods data from [Tony Smith's website](http://www.methods.org.uk).

 The generated CSV and JSON files are divided into stages: